-This is how I've baked with bananas for years, waiting patiently for the bananas to ripen and their skins to darken while sitting out on the counter.
-Once the bananas are ripe, I move them to the freezer to hold for baking later.
+I've baked with bananas like those on the right for years, waiting patiently for the bananas to ripen and their skins to darken while sitting out on the counter.
+Once the bananas were fully dark and ripe, I moved them to the freezer to hold for baking later.

-A few weeks ago, I had a half dozen very ripe bananas on the counter but no time nor inclination to bake.
-Instead of freezing the bananas, I slipped them into a plastic container and left them in the refrigerator, hoping the cold temperature would 'hold' the ripe bananas for baking later.
+Back in 2010, I had a half dozen very ripe bananas on the counter but no time nor inclination to bake.
+Instead of freezing the bananas like usual, I slipped them into a container and left them in the refrigerator, hoping the cold temperature would 'hold' the ripe bananas for baking some time later.

-Weeks passed.
-Finally I opened the dish, expecting to discard the bananas.
+Finally I opened the container, expecting to discard the bananas.
 The skins were completely black and had begun to shrink.
 One had split open, spilling a pool of banana-goo into the bowl.
-Mustering courage, I tasted it.
+Mustering courage, I tasted that banana-goo.
 MY GOODNESS!
 It was like a banana syrup, dark and oh so sweet and full of banana flavor.

 Another couple of weeks passed.
-I finally made banana muffins, using three 'black bananas' (shown in the photo, on the left side) and one 'very very ripe' banana (on the right side).
+I finally made banana muffins, using three "black bananas" (in the photo, they're the darker bananas on the left side) and one "very very ripe" banana (it's the white banana on the right side).
 Those banana muffins?
 Oh so good.
 So banana-y.
 So moist.

 My Favorite Recipes for Ripe Bananas